 Reviews are one of the lifeblood pumps that keep Etsy Storefront alive.

-While some people will only give you five stars and a one-sentence review, there are people who will give longer sentences that focus on all the great qualities of your business.
+While some people will only give you five stars and a one-sentence review, others will give longer sentences focusing on your business’s great qualities.

-Ask for reviews and don’t be shy about following up with people who have promised them.
+Ask for reviews, and don’t hesitate to follow up with people who have promised them.

 Every good review is another marketing tool that can convert another customer from ‘on the fence’ to ‘ready to purchase the product.’

-Grab as many as you can, and keep the ending review in mind when focusing on a customer.
+Grab as many as possible, and keep the ending review in mind when focusing on a customer.

 Tip 4: Use SEO

-SEO or search engine optimization is a tool that all businesses use to build up their brand and make sure that they are seen on Google and other search engines.
+SEO, or search engine optimization, is a tool businesses use to build their brand and ensure they are seen on Google and other search engines.

-To build a good Etsy side hustle, you will need to find keywords related to your product.
-The right keywords can be found through specialized websites and also through Google itself.
+You must find keywords related to your product to build a good Etsy side hustle.
+The right keywords can be found through specialized websites and Google.

-If you type in your keyword in Google and then explore related searches and categories, you can find keywords and related topics that match your niche.
+If you type your keyword in Google and then explore related searches and categories, you can find keywords and topics that match your niche.

-Place those in your product title, description and any other place that you can to make sure that your webpage is properly optimized.
+Place those in your product title, description, and other place to ensure your webpage is properly optimized.

 Tip 5: Run Sales

-How many times have you bought something that you normally wouldn’t buy because a sale was on?
+How often have you bought something you usually wouldn’t buy because of a sale?

 Well, your customers have done the same thing, and they will keep doing the same thing if your work is put on sale.